Table of Contents

 What to avoid

 Scatter plots only work when you have a lot of data points and a correlation.
 If you are only talking about a few pieces of information, a scatter plot will be empty and pointless.
 The value comes through only when there are enough data points to see clear results.
-If you only have a little data or if your scatter plot shows no correlation at all, this chart has no place on your dashboard!
+If you only have a little data or if your scatter plot shows no correlation at all, this chart has no place on your business dashboard.

-8) Spider Chart
+9) Spider Chart

-When to use Spider Charts
+When to Use Spider Charts

 What to avoid